Create an Atlas

 Tip: Study the Example Atlas

-Learning new things are often speeded up by looking at existing examples, such as the "example Dragon1 Atlas".
+Learning new things is often speeded up by looking at existing examples, such as the "example Dragon1 Atlas".

 Visit the example Dragon1 Atlas here.